Vodafone Executes Share Buyback Program with Goldman Sachs - TipRanks.com

 More about Vodafone

-Vodafone Group Plc is a leading telecommunications company that provides a range of services including mobile, fixed broadband, and TV services.
-It operates in multiple markets worldwide, focusing on delivering connectivity and digital services to consumers and businesses.
+Vodafone Group Plc is a multinational telecommunications company providing a range of services including mobile and fixed-line telephony, broadband, and digital television.
+The company operates globally, with a significant presence in Europe, Africa, and Asia, focusing on delivering connectivity and digital services to consumers and businesses.

 Average Trading Volume: 55,674,925